Thru-Echoes/xgb-param-optimization/README.md

 1. binaryXgb.r
     * R code for XGBoost training, cross-validation, and testing for binary input data
-2. paramSearch.r
+2. paramLin.r
+    * R command for random parameter searching for linear boosted XGB models
+    * Calculates the min mean error and index of the respective boosting round
+3. paramTree.r
-    * R command for random parameter searching for XGBoost
+    * R command for random parameter searching for tree boosted XGB models
+    * Calculates the min mean error and index of the respective boosting round
-3. rasterXgb.r
+4. rasterXgb.r
     * R command(s) for use of raster data in XGB binary prediction

 ### Resources